PrivateTwinkleToes/SF2M-Dynamic-Constant-Sounds/README.md

 Slender Fortress 2: Modified is required for compilation.
 The modification can be downloaded here: https://github.com/Mentrillum/Slender-Fortress-Modified-Versions

+The recommended version to use is 1.7.5.10 M.

 Coded by Private Twinkle Toes.